JUMO-GmbH-Co-KG/embedded-compositor/README.md

     }
 ```

-For third party Qt applications that can not be adapted to interface with the `embedded-shell` protocol, we provide a set of environment variables to choose a compositor slot, width and sort index:
+For third party Qt applications that can not be adapted to interface with the `embedded-shell` protocol, we provide a set of environment variables to choose a compositor slot, width, sort index, and label/icon:

 ```sh
     # possible values: center, top, bottom, left, right